kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 - **Path Specifications:** Verify that the container reads from the `/input` path and writes to the `/output` path as specified.
 - **Development Phase Submission:** Submit to the development phase (2 patients) first to debug and verify that your container is working as expected, as you have multiple attempts available.
 - **Final Test Phase Submission:** Once you are confident in your algorithm's performance, proceed to the final test phase (50 patients), where you will have only one attempt to submit.
+- **Reach out to us!**: If this is your first time working with Docker/Grand-Challenge or anything is confusing, please don’t hesitate to reach out to us with questions (<hntsmrg2024@gmail.com>).
+We are here to help and are happy and even jump on a Zoom call to debug.
+The last thing we want is for this to be a bottleneck to you submitting your algorithm for the challenge.